-Performance Agreement are: (a) moving the focus of the ministry from process-orientation to resultorientation, and (b) providing an objective and fair basis to evaluate overall performance of the ministry/division at the end of the year.
+The development plans of the government of Bangladesh, for example, perspective plan, Vision 21, as well as the 6th (2011-2015) and 7th (2016-2020) Five Year Plans, orientation, and (b) providing an objective and fair basis to evaluate overall performance of the ministry/division at the end of the year.

-2 Formerly called Thana is an administrative region in Bangladesh.
+2Formerly called Thana is an administrative region in Bangladesh.
 They function as sub-units of districts.